RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG analysis of the 2HKM

 The inverse time to travel in between the impurities naturally gives rise to its own energy scale

-which may be interpreted as `Thouless energy' of a quantum dot confined by the magnetic impurities.
+which may be interpreted as the `Thouless energy' of a quantum dot confined by the magnetic impurities.
 This energy scale in itself is independent of any impurity properties other than their distance [see also \Eq{eq:domega}].
 Now since the impurity distance explicitly enters the construction of the Wilson ladder \eqref{eq:block-tridiag:2}, there is always a clear qualitative change in the NRG finite size spectra, aka. energy flow diagram at the energy scale \Ex, as visualized in a condensed graphic way in \Fig{fig:NRGspectra}(:,2), i.e., the second column.
 There one observes a distinct change (whitish to gray transition) right at \Ex (vertical dotted line).
 This `curtain' is opened, i.e., moves towards the right as the impurity distance is increased from the top to the bottom panels.
 As such this `unveils' the underlying Kondo physics.
 At largest distance shown in the bottom row of panels, \Fig{fig:NRGspectra}(h,:), \ER has already dropped below the smallest \TK reached at $J_z=0$ [brown marker at $\TK(J,0) \simeq 4{\cdot}10^{-8}$].
 Hence in this case the impurities are fully Kondo screened individually, and RKKY physics plays no role any longer, and hence is absent for all $J_z\geq 0$.

 At larger energies above the coherence scale, $E \gtrsim \Ex$, i.e., to the left of the vertical dotted black line, the system is described by effectively independent impurities.
-Since information in between the impurities cannot travel faster than $v$, the impurities do not yet `see' each other at energy scales $E > \Ex$.
+Since information cannot travel faster than $v$ between the impurities, the impurities do not yet `see' each other at energy scales $E > \Ex$.
 In this sense, the finite size spectra in the NRG look identical in \Fig{fig:NRGspectra}(:,2) for large energies $E \gtrsim \Ex$, i.e., to the left of vertical dotted line across all panels in \Figs{fig:NRGspectra}(:,2).